Guam Activities

 What's New?

-You're Invited: BOEM Guam Intergovernmental Renewable Energy Task Force Meeting
+BOEM Guam Intergovernmental Renewable Energy Task Force

-BOEM and the Government of Guam have initiated the first planning step in the BOEM renewable energy authorization process by establishing the BOEM Guam Intergovernmental Renewable Energy Task Force at the request of the Honorable Lourdes “Lou” Aflague Leon Guerrero (BOEM Guam Task Force Charter).
-BOEM uses intergovernmental renewable energy task forces to help shape its approach to offshore wind on the U.S. Outer Continental Shelf (OCS).
+BOEM and the Government of Guam have initiated the first planning step in the BOEM's renewable energy authorization process by establishing an intergovernmental renewable energy task force at the request of the Honorable Lourdes “Lou” Aflague Leon Guerrero (BOEM Guam Task Force Charter).

 The purpose of this task force is to facilitate coordination among federal, territorial, and local governments on renewable energy activities on the OCS offshore Guam’s coast.
-Specifically, the BOEM Guam Task Force will serve to:
+Specifically, the task force will serve to:

-- Coordinate offshore wind energy development planning that aligns with Guam’s sustainability goals
+• Coordinate offshore wind energy development planning that aligns with Guam’s sustainability goals.

 Public Engagement